ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ---
 ## Function - Exchange Online: Write Message as Attachment
-This function will get the mime content of an Exchange Online message and write it as an incident attachment.
-The attachment file name is an optional parameter and the functional will use a default message-{email-address}-{message-ID}.eml filename if none is specified.
+This function gets the mime content of an Exchange Online message and writes it as an incident attachment.
+The attachment file name is an optional parameter.
+The function uses a default message-{email-address}-{message-ID}.eml filename if none is specified.

 ![screenshot: fn-exchange-online-write-message-as-attachment ](./screenshots/EXO-write-message-attachment-function.png)